 - “Expansion of autonomous inspection technologies—so that key inspections of equipment or infrastructure occur seamlessly during routine operations, instead of as a separate, dedicated process.”

 “With the use of AI and other technologies, there is great potential for railroads to further reduce the occurrence of high-consequence accidents and derailments altogether.
 To realize such a future for rail transportation, RD&T is focused on dedicated research initiatives aimed at Improving, Implementing and Inspiring … FRA will continue to explore the multitude of ways AI and other technologies can enhance railway safety.
 The agency is committed to fostering innovations essential to realizing a future where accidents and derailments in the railroad industry are a distant memory.”

-What the (expletive deleted) happened here?
+What happened here?
 Someone tell me, please.

 Working with suppliers, BNSF has always been at the forefront of technology.
 Predecessor Burlington Northern was the first Class I to adopt AC-traction locomotives in the early 1990s.
 BNSF was way ahead of its peers with PTC implementation.
 There are numerous other examples.
 ATI is one of the most recent.
 It includes technologies like Track Health Optical Recognition (THOR), optical track inspection that detects and reports defects on rail joints, such as missing bolts or cracks as small as one-sixteenth of an inch, and is fully operational on both of BNSF’s manned geometry cars.

 Denying further progress and saying things like “short-circuiting this evaluation process on individual railroads is not in the public interest and [not] consistent with railroad safety at this time” is not consistent with the FRA I came to deeply respect and admire, under the guidance of former Administrator Ron Batory.